Ochsner Provides Tips on Stroke Prevention and Treatment

 - T is for time, call 9-1-1 immediately because with a stroke, time is brain.

 Symptoms include: sudden onset weakness and/or numbness in one side of the body, difficulty speaking or comprehending others, slurred speech, facial droop, difficulty with vision, imbalance or severe headache.

-For those individuals suffering from a stroke, Ochsner Health System has a unique Telestroke Program, which joins experts from participating facilities to consult immediately with Ochsner vascular neurologists 24 hours a day, 7 days a week, 365 days a year, using telemedicine equipment to determine the best treatment options for stroke patients.
+For those individuals suffering from a stroke, Ochsner Health has a unique Telestroke Program, which joins experts from participating facilities to consult immediately with Ochsner vascular neurologists 24 hours a day, 7 days a week, 365 days a year, using telemedicine equipment to determine the best treatment options for stroke patients.
 The Ochsner Telestroke Program includes more than 55 participating hospitals throughout Louisiana, Mississippi and Alabama.

 Since the Telestroke service began in 2009, more than 14,500 consults have been completed across all three states via this technology.
 Treatment for stroke symptoms is often a race against the clock.
 The National Institute of Neurological Disorders and Stroke found that stroke patients who received tissue plasminogen activator (t-PA) within three hours of the beginning of stroke symptoms were more likely to recover from their stroke with little or no disability.
 Because of this partnership, Ochsner’s Telestroke neurologists can see patients as they arrive at the partner hospitals and they are able to evaluate and prescribe t-PA treatment more quickly.
 This timeliness has resulted in a Telestroke t-PA utilization rate more than four times the national average and a reduced complication rate.